wpradier/BestPluginEver/README.md

 It really is the best plugin ever.

 # Prerequisites
-You need zsh to be your command interpreter and a .zshrc file for the Best Plugin Ever to work.
+You need zsh to be your command interpreter for the Best Plugin Ever to work.

 installing zsh:
 ```shell